 Reports from the Field

 As non-surgical options begin to become commercially available, private veterinary practitioners and not-for-profit organizations alike are incorporating products into their practices.
-The entities profiled below have greatly enhanced their ability to reduce numbers of unwanted litters of dogs by offering ZeuterinTM and SuprelorinTM for male and female dogs, respectively.
-They together convey the truly diverse circumstances in which non-surgical fertility control can be an asset to veterinarians, organizations, communities, and, of course, animals!
+The entities profiled below enhanced their ability to reduce numbers of unwanted litters of dogs by using ZeuterinTM and SuprelorinTM for male and female dogs, respectively.
+They together convey the truly diverse circumstances in which non-surgical fertility control--both what is available now and what will be available in the future--can be an asset to veterinarians, organizations, communities, and, of course, animals!

 Dogs With No Names: An initiative in Alberta, Canada’s First Nations lands to give dogs a “pregnant pause” using Suprelorin implants.
 Food and water are scarce, and winters bitterly cold.
 As a consequence, while birth rates among the “dogs with no names” on these lands are high; so, too, is mortality.
 Dr. Judith Samson-French’s use of Suprelorin not only makes it possible to offer fertility control options in communities without veterinary surgical facilities; it also respects some residents’ resistance to surgical sterilization.

 PAW Team: Portland Animal Welfare (PAW) Team champions the human-animal bond in a unique and significant way.
 The organization provides veterinary care to animals of Portland, Oregon’s (USA) homeless residents and plays an important role in connecting human clients to social services.
-With Zeuterin, PAW Team can neuter the majority of male dogs during monthly clinics, many of which are held outdoors, rather than arranging for sterilization at an outside surgical clinic.
-Zeuterin has increased organizational efficiency, and both human clients and their dogs appreciate that time away from each other is kept to a minimum!
+With Zeuterin, PAW Team could neuter male dogs during monthly clinics, many of which are held outdoors, rather than arranging for sterilization at an outside surgical clinic.
+Zeuterin increased organizational efficiency, and both human clients and their dogs appreciated that it minimized time away from each other!